-Porsche Design P'9982 BlackBerry passes through the FCC, complete with AT&T-friendly 4G LTEAlex Wagner - Deputy Managing Editor, News Desk
+Porsche Design P'9982 BlackBerry passes through the FCC, complete with AT&T-friendly 4G LTEAlex Wagner - Editorial Director of News and Content

 After appearing in some leaked photos and renders earlier this year, the BlackBerry 10-powered Porsche Design P'9982 today got one step closer to hitting store shelves and consumers' pockets.
 Some newly-published FCC documents show that the device, going by the model number RGF111LW, has been given the green light for use in the U.S. Most of the information included with the filing is pretty boring stuff, but one interesting detail buried inside the docs is that underneath its classy leather backside, the P'9982 boasts support for AT&T-friendly HSPA and LTE bands.